cryptocopycats/awesome-cryptokitties-bubble/README.md

 Over time the economy will expand to be truly fun and valuable for high net worth players and new, exploratory players - a bigger, healthier economy creates value for everyone inside it.

-_Benny Giang_: There are some interesting ideas around limiting the supply of kitties that we will explore in 2018.

 _Arthur Camara_:
 I believe we're building long term value to CryptoKitties with amazing features that are coming, new ways to play with the kitties, new interactions.
 And remember: there will only ever be 50,000 gen0 kitties, we are constantly adding features, fancy kitties are constantly being discovered.

+_Benny Giang_: There are some interesting ideas around limiting the supply of kitties that we will explore in 2018.

+**Q: Please let us have a option to recycle / trash worthless kitties in exchange for something**

+_Benny Giang_: Yup, a "kitty sink" could be useful for the market but there are also various of other viable solutions.

 **Q: Where do you see CryptoKitties 6 years from now?**